 Following two major crashes and an apparent link to a faulty navigation system, the Boeing 737 Max 8 and Boeing 737 Max 9 were grounded worldwide.
 The United States was the last to ground the Boeing jets on March 13, 2019.
-With over 370 of these planes in operation around the world, this grounding has already resulting in millions of dollars losses to the airline industry.
+With over 370 of these planes in operation around the world, this grounding has already resulted in millions of dollars in losses to the airline industry.

 The recent Boeing airplane crashes have already sparked lawsuits against the company on behalf of the passenger’s heirs and estates.
 But claims by the victim’s families and representatives are not the only potential litigation Boeing faces over these crashes.
-Companies effected by the grounding of these massive jets face millions of dollars of lost revenue and/or replacement jet leasing costs due to the disruption of their scheduled flights.
-These airplane loss of use costs could be the subject of a entirely separate claims brought against Boeing.
+Companies affected by the grounding of these massive jets face millions of dollars of lost revenue and/or replacement jet leasing costs due to the disruption of their scheduled flights.
+These airplane loss of use costs could be the subject of entirely separate claims brought against Boeing.

 The Recent Boeing Airplane Crash History

 The first Boeing crash–Indonesia’s Lion Air crash–occurred on October, 29th, 2018 killing 189 people.
 The most recent crash, the–Ethiopian Airlines crash-occurred on March 10, 2019, killing 157 people.
 Both of these Boeing crashes have gained significant media attention.
-They both involved the Boeing 737 Max passenger planes, and; both were outside the United States.
+They both involved the Boeing 737 Max passenger planes and both were outside the United States.
 As a result of similarities in these two crashes, the 737 Max 8’s and 9’s were grounded.

 Airlines Losing Income Due to Airplane Grounding

 The economic impact of the current grounding continues to be substantial.
 There are currently over 370 Boeing 737 Max planes owned by companies that have been grounded and there are orders for over 4600 more.
 Among the largest fleets are: